muratk5n/thirdwave/en/README.md

 ---

 That's abt 3 days worth of consumption.
-But the psychological effect can matter.

 "DOE To Make Available A Release Of 50 Million Barrels Of Crude Oil From The Strategic Petroleum Reserve"